-Ambitions Realized For benefits plan years beginning in 2016, Applicable Large Employers (ALEs) may be subject to a tax penalty under Section 4980H of the Internal Revenue Code (IRC) if (1) a fulltime employee receives a premium tax credit or costs-sharing subsidy through a Marketplace and (2) the company failed to offer minimum essential health care coverage (that meets the ACA's minimum value and affordability requirements) to at least 95% of its full-time employees and their dependent children up to age 26.
-The offer of coverage threshold was 70% of full-time employees for benefits plan years beginning before 2016.
+Applicable Large Employers (ALEs) may be subject to a tax penalty under Section 4980H of the Internal Revenue Code (IRC) if (1) one of their fulltime employees receives a premium tax credit or costs-sharing subsidy through a Marketplace and the ALE failed to offer minimum essential health care coverage (that meets the ACA's minimum value and affordability requirements) to at least 95% of its full-time employees and their dependent children up to age 26.

 A full-time employee is an individual reasonably expected to work at least 30 hours per week.
 For this purpose, "hours" include each hour for which an employee is paid or entitled to payment for performing duties for the employer or entitled to payment even if no work is done (e.g. holiday, vacation or sick time).

-There are a number of factors to consider in evaluating whether it is reasonable to determine that a new employee is a variable-hour employee, including but not limited to:
+There are certain factors an ALE may want to consider in evaluating whether it is reasonable to determine that a new employee is a variable-hour employee, including but not limited to:

-*Although hours worked during the Stability Period will not affect an employee's status while he is locked in during the Stability Period, those hours will be counted as part of the next Measurement Period.
-Changes in average weekly hours worked during future Measurement Periods may change an employee's benefits eligibility status during subsequent Stability Periods.
+*Although hours actually worked during the Stability Period will not affect an employee's status while locked in during the current Stability Period, those hours will be counted as part of the next Measurement Period.
+Thus, changes in average monthly hours worked during subsequent Measurement Periods may change an employee's benefits eligibility status during subsequent Stability Periods.

-Under the final regulations issued by the IRS and Treasury Department in February 2014, new seasonal employees are treated the same as new variable-hour employees under the look-back Measurement Period method.
-To be considered seasonal, an employee must be hired into a position for which the customary annual employment is six months or less.
-“Customary” means that:
+Under the final regulations issued by the IRS and Treasury Department, new seasonal employees are treated the same as new variable-hour employees under the look-back Measurement Period method.
+To be considered seasonal, an employee must be hired into a position for which the "customary" annual employment is six months or less.